 Just taking a call can save lives

 We can’t stop the spread of COVID-19 alone.
 We have to do it together.
-Social distancing is only part of the solution.
 The virus that causes COVID-19 spreads easily between people.
 To break the chain of infection, we’re calling individuals who have been exposed.
 The process is called contact tracing and it has been used to control diseases for decades.
 But you have to answer the phone for it to work.

 How does contact tracing work?